cmsc330spring25/spring25/projects/project1/project1.md

 **Test Output:**

-When you run OUnit tests, the results of the test suite will be the first line of output, followed by the results of each individual test run.
-You can read the results of the suite using the following key:
+After running OUnit tests, the results of the test suite will be the first line of output, which can be read using this key:
 <div align="center">

   | Output | Meaning | Description